 "I need to get this book is there any way you can get it from another library because it says that you do not have it here?"

 Do I need to bring books back to the library to renew them?"

 No, you can call or email us, or contact us via the chat prompts at the bottom of our web pages.
 If there is a hold on the book, we will ask you to return it; otherwise we will reply with your new due date.

 Do I need my student ID to take a book out?
 I lost my ID.
 Can I provide my student ID number or my name?
 Thank you!"

 You do need an ID to check out library materials, including reserves.
-We put a barcode sticker on the back of the ID for this purpose.
-If you've lost an ID card that had a sticker on it, we can look you up in the system as long as you provide another photo ID.
-Eventually, you should replace your student ID and come in to have a replacement sticker attached.
+If you've lost an ID card we can look you up in the system as long as you provide another photo ID.
+Eventually, you should replace your student ID.
 If someone else begins using your lost ID in the library, you could be responsible for stolen material.
-Changing your barcode takes the old one out of the system.
-If you've never acquired a barcode sticker, you will have to get a replacement ID card and then come in for the barcode.

 "What type of readers are good for the eBooks, iPad or Kindle?"